 Print ready files using our templates are preferable as they speed up everyone’s order.
 However, if you have artwork or a logo, we can make your designs ‘print ready’.
 High quality images only please.
 The graphic design service can be purchased here.
 There are alternatives to Photoshop such as Gimp which can open .psd files for viewing the templates.

 Do you accept other file formats?

-We accept layered psd files and flattened TIFF files only.
-Jpegs and png files are compressed file formats, so fine details such as text will loose all of their detail.
+We accept flattened TIFF files, high quality PNG and layered PSD files only.
+Jpegs are compressed file formats, so fine details such as text and colour information can loose a lot of detail.
 Once saved as a jpeg, the image quality cannot be increased.
-Layered psd files and multiple TIFF files must be sent in a zip file.
+Layered PSD files and multiple TIFF or PNG files must be sent in a zip file to increase upload times.

-You may send layered psd files if your design requires a liitle fine tuning, such as individual colour correction of elements within your design, or if you wish to change the layout of elements to accommodate personalised text.
+You may send layered PSD files if your design requires a little fine tuning, such as individual colour correction of elements within your design, or if you wish to change the layout of elements to accommodate personalised text.

-We prefer high quality designs so that we may print pin-sharp images for your end customer.
+We require high quality designs so that we may print pin-sharp products for your end customer.
 We have very high standards and may reject low quality images.

 For inexperienced designers, please do not lift small ‘web resolution’ images from websites for us to print.
 Your images will be pixelated and blurred.
 If we ask for 300ppi designs, please do not attempt to upscale your images, as this will reduce the quality further.